 Significance: The chart shows the number of children returned to the parent/guardian while in any treatment program.
-The number will vary each quarter due to several factors such as, number consumers who have had an substance abuse program closed within the quarter
+The number will vary each quarter due to several factors such as, number of consumers who have had an substance use program closed within the quarter who have had children removed from custody and the number of children in the family.